ahujatarun16/ahujatarun16/README.md

 ## Hi 👋, I'm Tarun Ahuja
-### A Software Engineer who is anxious about designing and writing code.
+<strong> A Software Engineer who is anxious about designing and writing code. </strong>